prysmaticlabs/prysm/tools/cross-toolchain/README.md

 docker push gcr.io/prysmaticlabs/rbe-worker:latest
 ```

+Note: You must configured your gcr access credentials to push to gcr.io/prysmaticlabs.
+Run `gcloud auth configure-docker` or contact SRE team for push access.

 2) Note the docker image sha256 digest from the recently pushed image or use the latest one available.

 3) Download and run [rbe_configs_gen](https://github.com/bazelbuild/bazel-toolchains#rbe_configs_gen---cli-tool-to-generate-configs) CLI tool.